blue-triangle-tech/btt-swift-sdk/README.md

      }
 ```

-By default, the cacheMemoryLimit is set to 2 days (2 * 24 * 60 * 60 * 1000 Milisecond) and cacheExpiryDuration is set to 30 MB (30 * 1024 * 1024 ).
+By default, the cacheMemoryLimit is set to 2 days and cacheExpiryDuration is set to 30 MB.

-### Hybrid Integration
+### WebView Tracking

-Hybrid Integration feature is used to track web page interfaces displayed in a WebView.
-To track the interface of webpages in the WebView, follow these steps:
+Websites shown in webview  that are tracked by BlueTriangle can be tracked in the same session as the native app.
+To achieve this, follow the steps below to configure the WebView:

 1. Import BlueTriangle in the hosting iOS WebView class: